T of C

 Left: open; Right: closed

-On this page are illustrated several of my own cases.
+On this page are illustrated several of my own cases.2

 At right is a modern case with two qins inside.
-Each qin is wrapped in a silk case of traditional appearance, but padded more than ones I had previously seen.
-When I purchase qins they usually come with very thin cases of plain silk.
-The ones I use were tailor made in Hong Kong.
-They have two layers of silk, plain (perhaps sand-washed) silk inside, perhaps brocade outside.
+Each qin is wrapped in a silk bag of traditional appearance, but padded more than ones I had previously seen.
+When I purchase a qin it usually comes with a very thin bag of plain silk.
+The bags I use were tailor made in Hong Kong.
+They have two layers of silk, plain (perhaps sand-washed) silk inside, brocade (usually) outside.
 In between there is some thin padding either from silk or very thin foam rubber.

-The outside case is also padded.
-It was made by Betty Vornbrock, a fiddler with the Reed Island Rounders whose company in Virginia, Autumn Wind, does custom sewing, including gig bags for guitar.
-Her computerized sewing machine allowed her to add the Toadall Sound logo to the bag.
-Her contact is:
+The case into which I put the qin in its bag is also padded.
+Mine were made by Betty Vornbrock, a fiddler with the Reed Island Rounders whose company in Virginia, Autumn Wind, does custom sewing, including gig bags for guitar.
+Her freehand "quilting" technique allows her to add a great variety of designs, including one such as my Toadall Sound logo.
+Her contact is (last checked June 2010):

 Autumn Wind